Trivecta

-Sam Dobkin, known by his stage name Trivecta, is an electronic dance music artist from Tampa, Florida.
+Sam Dobkin, known by his stage name Trivecta, is an electronic dance music artist and DJ from Tampa, Florida.
 He has worked with record labels such as Monstercat, Thrive Music, and Ophelia Records.

 Career

 2014–2016: Beginnings

 Trivecta began his career by releasing the melodic dubstep song "One Night Only" featuring Yohamna Solange on April 7, 2014 with record label Monstercat.

 In 2015, Trivecta began to release songs of other genres, with trance song "Evaporate" featuring Aloma Steele, and house song "Drift Away" featuring Charlotte Haining.

 2017–2018: Touring

 On July 17, 2017, Trivecta released a remix of Illenium's song "Fractures".
 It was described by Rachel Vensand of Dancing Astronaut as a "high-energy take on Illenium’s passionate track, adding a gliding drop to the melodic original."

 He toured with many artists in 2017, including Illenium, Seven Lions, Tritonal, and Kill the Noise.

 On September 24, 2018, Trivecta released the melodic dubstep song "Axis" with Monstercat, described as gut wrenching, "metal crunching dubstep paired with bright synth rolls" by Chris Stack of Dancing Astronaut.